West-DevOps/ansible-bootstrap/README.md

 # ansible-bootstrap
-For installing all development tools onto a fresh machin
+For installing development tools onto a fresh ubuntu machine.

+It installs a few things "by default" and has variables to enable language dev envs.
+Docker desktop is installed by default so you can develop any language in containers and not bother installing any runtimes locally if you wish.

 ## Running

+From a completely fresh install of Ubuntu, grab the repo and `cd` into it; then:

 * `apt install ansible` to install ansible
-* `sudo ls` to cache sudo privs for the run
+* `sudo ls` to cache sudo privs for the ansible run
 * `ansible-playbook playbook.yaml -v -e install_all=true` for a full install or...
-* `ansible-playbook playbook.yaml -v` for a more minimal docker + vscode only install.
+* `ansible-playbook playbook.yaml -v` for a more minimal docker and tools only install.
-* Logout of the desktop and log back in to pickup default shell changes.
+* Logout of the desktop and log back in to pickup default shell changes and `PATH` additions etc.

-## What does it install
+## What does it do?

+Installs a "sensible base" for any kind of development, no IDE, no language specific compilers or anything.
+Just this:

 * Docker desktop (you can enable k8s in it after)
-* oh-my-zsh (and makes `zsh` the default shell)
+* The holy `oh-my-zsh` and sets plugins (and makes `zsh` the default shell)
 * curl and other net-tooling
+* `git`, `gnupg2`, `jq`, `sshd` and various other tools found on development machines

 ### Optional software

-Optionally we can also install the development kits for various languages:
+Optionally we can also install language specific development kits "on the machine":

-* Python with `poetry` and `pyenv`
+* `Python` with `poetry` and `pyenv`
-* JS/TS with `nodejs` / `nvm`
+* `JS`/`TS` with `nodejs` and `nvm`
-* Rust with `cargo`
+* `Rust` with `cargo`
-* Java `openjdk-21-jdk`
+* `Java - openjdk-21-jdk`
+* K8s toolbag (`helm`, `kubectl`, `k9s` etc.)

-Single languages can be enabled with the `install_*` variables or the catch all `install_all` for a complete install of all languages this playbook can provide e.g:
+Single languages can be enabled with the `install_*` variables found in `playbook.yaml` or use the catch all `install_all` variable for a complete install of all languages this playbook can provide e.g:

+For vscode and python:

+`ansible-playbook playbook.yaml -v -e install_python=true -e install_vscode=true`

+For every language supported by the playbook:

 `ansible-playbook playbook.yaml -v -e install_all=true`